arcalot/arcalot.github.io/docs/arcaflow/workflows/flow-control.md

 Sometimes it is important to serialize workflow steps even if they do not have a data passing relationship.
-An example may be running a series of benchmarks where you want to ensure that you get valid results without one step interfereing with another.
-In this case, you can use the `wait_for` option of the step to provide an expression or a oneof condition.
+An example may be running a series of benchmarks where you want to ensure that you get valid results without one step interfering with another.
+In this case, you can use the `wait_for` option of the step to provide an expression or a [oneof condition](#conditional-step-execution).

 ```yaml title="workflow.yaml"
 version: v0.2.0